 To help other bloggers develop their own skills, I’ve collected all of those great resources together, in one place, along with some thoughts and tips of my own that I hope will help new and veteran bloggers alike.

 Like a classic deep dish at Giordano’s or Gino’s East (the aforementioned powerhouses), it’s built with thick layers of cheese and sausage and finished with a layer of pizza sauce.
 I made it for a pre-Super Bowl lunch yesterday and wound up reheating leftover pieces for second and third helpings until 3 in the afternoon.

-1. Press pizza dough into a 10-12″ cast iron skillet.
+- Press pizza dough into a 10-12" cast iron skillet.
 (If you don’t have cast iron, use a skillet or pot with very thick sides.
 The pizza has to bake for a long time so you want the heat to distribute very evenly.
 A ceramic casserole dish would also do the trick.
 A too-thin pan will burn the crust – you want it soft and chewy!)
 Flatten dough against the bottom of the pan and press it all the way up the sides of the skillet, like so:

-2. Spread 1/4 cup of the pizza sauce on the pizza.
-Then, spread a layer of 3/4 cup mozzarella.
+- Spread ¼ cup of the pizza sauce on the pizza.
+Then, spread a layer of ¾ cup mozzarella.
 Continue layering by adding the sausage, and top the sausage layer with the remaining mozzarella cheese.

-3. Spread the remaining pizza sauce on top of the last layer of cheese.
+- Spread the remaining pizza sauce on top of the last layer of cheese.

-4. Bake at 375 for 35-45 minutes or until crust is golden brown.
+- Bake at 375 for 35-45 minutes or until crust is golden brown.
 Slice and serve immediately.